 - Why Associations Need Foresight is a research brief that introduces the program and suggests ways to think about and apply intelligence about drivers of change and conduct future-focused scanning on your own.

-- A sample selection of three action briefs, free to ASAE members, covers Aging World, Anticipatory Intelligence, and Virtualized Meetings.
+- An introductory set of three action briefs, free to ASAE members, covers Algorithms and Rights, Hybrid Meetings, and A World Reshaped by COVID.